celo-org/celo-monorepo/packages/docs/getting-started/running-a-validator-in-baklava.md

 #### Keys Required

-In this guide, the `ReleaseGold` contract will be the Account owner, so to perform validation, voting, or attestation action, you will need to authorize individual signing keys with those permissions.
+In this guide, the `ReleaseGold` contract will be the Account, so to perform validation, voting, or attestation action, you will need to authorize individual signing keys with those permissions via the `ReleaseGold` contract.
-Depending configuration of the contract, the Beneficiary of the `ReleaseGold` can authorize these signing keys.
+The `beneficiary` address of the `ReleaseGold` is the address that can actually call these functions on the `ReleaseGold` contract to authorize these signing keys.

 We will use 7 keys in the following setup, namely: